ryym/node-depcop/README.md

 * [dependency-check] - A CLI tool to check missing or unused dependencies.
 * [require-lint] - A CLI tool which also supports [CoffeeScript].
+* [eslint-plugin-node] - A ESLint plugin for Node.js.
+Linting dependencies is one of its features.

 [Missing module check]: /docs/validations.md#missing-module-check
 [Unused module check]: /docs/validations.md#unused-module-check